Atharva6907/csot-low_latency/README.md

 This kind of infrastructure is the foundation of every systematic trading operation.
 In practice:

-**Market Making** — firms like Citadel Securities and Jane Street run engines exactly like this one, processing millions of ticks per second and making buy/sell decisions in under 10 microseconds.
-The difference between 44ns and 21ns at scale translates directly to being first or last in the queue.
+**Market Making** — HFT firms run engines exactly like this one, processing millions of ticks per second and making buy/sell decisions in under 10 microseconds.
+The difference of a few ns at scale translates directly to being first or last in the queue.

 **Statistical Arbitrage** — the mean-reversion signal implemented here is a simplified version of pairs trading strategies used by quantitative hedge funds.